 Visitors and locals alike flock to the Englischer Garten to rest, relax and unwind in the park or at one of the park’s several Biergarten.
-But on the southern edge near the Bavarian National Museum spectators line the bridge and banks of the Eisbach to watch surfers.
+But on the southern edge near the Bavarian National Museum spectators line the bridge and banks of the Eisbach to watch surfers, one of the most popular free things to do in Munich.
 That’s right: deep in Bavaria within sight of the Alps is an outdoor surfing oasis.
 A peculiarity of the way the Eisbach flows into the park and over rocks leads to a perfect wave morning, noon, and night.
 Year-round surfers don wetsuits, boards under their arms, and wait their turn in the wave.

 Marvel at the Allianz Arena

 The world-famous Allianz Arena opened in 2005 and has since been the home of FC Bayern München.
 The stadium seats 75,000…if you happen to have a ticket.
 But it’s free to visit the stadium and marvel at it from the outside.
 Designed by architects Herzog & de Meuron, the exterior is constructed with inflated ETFE plastic panels.
 At night, the panels are lit up.
 If Bayern has a game, you’ll find them to be red.
 If the stadium is hosting the German national team, it’ll be white.
 During the holidays it adopts a more fun lighting scheme.
 St. Patrick’s Day sees the Allianz Arena go green while it’s also mimicked the American flag, too.